-This will depend on several things, especially how hard you practise and how regularly you attend classes.
-It is reasonable, though, to expect that you will complete the Form in about 12 – 15 months.
+This will depend on how hard you practise and how regularly you attend classes.
+It is reasonable to expect that you will complete the Form in one year.

 I haven’t done Tai Chi before.
 Can I join any Berkshire Tai Chi Beginners class at any time?

 No. On this page and you will see which classes are best suited to your needs.
 Some classes only start on certain dates and require you to enrol in advance, whilst others are Drop-in classes you can attend at any time.
 There are also more advanced classes which are not suitable for a Beginner.